inikishev/rstmat/README.md

 #### Rank and condition number

-Around 75% are full-rank, condition number varies greatly
+Around 75% of generated matrices are full-rank, condition number varies greatly.
+Although this depends on size of the matrix.
 <details>
 <summary>Statistics for 32 sample matrices</summary>